feridshahmur/JavaScript-homeworks/README.md

-This repo for AzMP202 HomeVorks
+This repo for AzMP202 HomeWorks